 There are two types of value streams:

-These consist of the people and the steps involved in processing the customers’ products.
+1. Operational value streams consist of the people and the steps involved in processing the customers’ products.
 An example of an operational stream is the steps followed when fulfilling a customer’s order.

-These are the activities required to convert a business theory into a digital solution.
+2. Development value streams are the activities required to convert a business theory into a digital solution.
 An example of a development stream is developing and deploying a software application.

 2. Business capability maps

+These are models showing what a business does to reach its objectives.
 These maps show an enterprise’s particular ability that can help it achieve certain outcomes.

 An example of such a capability may be proper remuneration of its employees to motivate them to offer their best.

-For a product distribution company, such an ability may be its capacity to ship products, to make them readily accessible to the customers.
+For a product distribution company, such an ability may be its capacity to ship products to make them readily accessible to the customers.

 3. Process models